 Where is Dave Beasant now?

-Famed for saving the first ever penalty kick in an FA Cup Final, Dave Beasant played his last competitive game at the age of 43 whilst turning out for Brighton and Hove Albion.
+Famed for saving the first ever penalty kick in an FA Cup Final, Dave Beasant played his last competitive game at the age of 43 after a season playing for Brighton and Hove Albion.

-Upon leaving Brighton and Hove Albion he joined up with former Wimbledon team mate Lawrie Sanchez at both Fulham and the Northern Irish national team as goalkeeping coach.
+Upon retiring from playing, Beasant joined up with former team-mate Lawrie Sanchez as his goalkeeper coach at both Fulham and the Northern Irish national team.

 Due to a goalkeeping crisis at the club, Stevenage were forced to name 56-year-old Beasant as a substitute for their play off semi-final in May 2015.

 Beasant left in June 2015 and joined Reading as goalkeeping coach where he stayed for three years until he was released in 2018.

 He now works as a sports consultant for Midas Sports Management.